CosminaP/Workout-Guide/README.md

 ☑ Static Stretch for the waist - 2 sets X 30 seconds

-🎯 Targets - Stretches your waist while reducing pressure and tension in your spinal joints.
+- Stretches your waist while reducing pressure and tension in your spinal joints.
+- Hold the Strech for 20 -30 seconds and repeat 3 or 4 times;
+- Concentrate on pulling in your abdomen and tightenning your buttocks during this stretch;
+- Breathing - Inhale and exhale deeply while ytou hold the stretch **Key to Exercise** - Tigthen your abdominal wall, but ve very careful not to hold your breath!

 ![Static](https://susarlapc.com/wp-content/uploads/2018/04/Illiotibial_Band.gif)